View Cancer Clinical Trials

 - Major surgery within 4 weeks prior to study day 1 (patients must have recovered completely from any previous surgery prior to study day 1).

-- Any active infection requiring parenteral antibiotic therapy within 1 month prior to study day 1 or systemic antibiotics within 2 weeks of study day 1.
+- Any active infection requiring antibiotic therapy within 2 weeks of study day 1.

-- Anti-coagulation therapy (e.g., clopidogrel, dabigatran, warfarin, and heparin) or prophylactic aspirin > 81 mg within one week prior to study day 1.
-Low dose aspirin (≤ 81 mg) for cardiovascular prophylaxis is permitted unless the investigator deems the patient is at a significant risk for bleeding.
+- Anti-coagulation therapy (e.g., clopidogrel, dabigatran, warfarin, and heparin) within one week prior to study day 1.
+Aspirin for cardiovascular prophylaxis is permitted unless the investigator deems the patient is at a significant risk for bleeding.

 - Current use or anticipated inability to avoid potent CYP3A4/5 inhibitors (e.g., grapefruit juice, verapamil, ketoconazole, micronazole, itraconazole, erythromycin, telithromycin, clarithromycin, indinavir, saquinavir, ritonavir, nelfinavir, lopinavir, atazanavir, amprenavir, fosamprenavir, delavirdine) or CYP3A4/5 inducers (carbamazepine, dexamethasone, felbamate, omeprazole, phenobarbital, phenytoin, amobarbital, nevirapine, primidone, rifabutin, rifampin, St. John's wort) during participation in the study.